 WHY IS IT IMPORTANT AND HOW DOES IT AFFECT YOUR LABELING SOFTWARE?

 Annex VI is intended to help improve patient safety and the reliability and robustness of data generated in a clinical trial.
 It will directly impact some aspects of package labeling.

-Under the previous directive the inner packaging needed an expiry date and if changed, did not need to be updated on the inner pack and could be updated on an IRT system.
-Whereas, Annex VI requirements state that if subject to change, the expiry date must be physically replaced on both the inner and outer packaging which cannot be done by an IRT system.
+Previously, changes to the expiry date on inner packaging did not have to be physically made and could be updated on an IRT system.
+However, the new Annex VI requirements mean that any changes to the expiry date must be physically actioned on both the inner and outer packaging, which cannot be done by an IRT system.

-JIT and On Demand are new production models that offer flexibility to clinical pack supply.
-The labels are being printed, packed and shipped within 48 hours so the most up to date expiry dates are being printed.
-Therefore, minimising the likelihood that your expiry dates are incorrect.
-Which in turn means it will be unlikely that you will need to update any expiry dates on your outer or inner packs.
+The Just In Time (JIT) production model offers increased flexibility for the labeling and supply of clinical trial packs.
+Labels are printed, packed and shipped within 48 hours so the most up to date expiry dates are being printed, minimizing the prospect that they would be incorrect.
+Ultimately, it will be unlikely that you will need to update any expiry dates on your outer or inner packs.

 About the author

 Gordon is involved in understanding customer needs and industry challenges to drive solutions to improve efficiency, minimize risk, address regulatory requirements and provide new approaches to business systems and processes.
 Gordon has 20 years of technical software experience with roles as industry consultant, business analyst, and pre-sales engineering.